1986 Houston Astros season: MLB All-Star Game at the Astrodome

-July—August
+Later July—August

 Having just made his first All-Star appearance, Kevin Bass opened a 20-game hitting streak starting July 22 and ending August 13.
 On July 24, Bass achieved his first career five-hit game.
 On August 5 and 11, he also realized 3-hit games.
 Bass hit safely in 31 of 81 at bats for a .383 batting average.

+On July 22, one of the great pitching duels of Nolan Ryan's career transpired at the Astrodome.
+Ryan and Floyd Youmans (10–6) traded nine-inning shutout masterpieces prior to transitioning to extra innings.
+Ryan struck out 14 Montreal Expos through nine, and led off of the tenth by issuing a base on balls to Tim Wallach.
+Next, he induced a fly ball from Wayne Krenchicki to center field.
+However, Ryan surrendered another walk to Mike Fitzgerald.
+After 9 1/3 innings, Ryan had surrendered one hit with four bases on balls for a game score of 95.
+Dave Smith (3–6) was summonsed and got the final two outs, retiring Vance Law via the 15th punchout from Houston pitching.
+Leading off the bottom of the tenth, Davis crushed a Youmans offering (still in the game) for his second walk-off home run of the season as Houston triumphed, 1–0.
+Also, during his career, Ryan pitched more contests to a game score of 90 or higher than any major leaguer, at 31.
+The next closest achievers were Walter Johnson and Randy Johnson at 20 each.

 On August 8, José Cruz celebrated his 39th birthday by driving in his 1,000th career run, while Mike Scott tossed a shutout to lead a 5–0 blanking of the San Diego Padres.
-Cruz' two-run single capped a four-run sixth inning, while Scott tossed his third shutout of the season and ended the day leading the leading the league in earned run average (2.16 ERA) and strikeouts (217).
+Cruz' two-run single capped a four-run sixth inning, while Scott tossed his third shutout of the season and ended the day leading the league in earned run average (2.16 ERA) and strikeouts (217).

 During his August 13 start, Scott yielded 5 earned runs on 7 hits over 5 innings to the Los Angeles Dodgers, losing, 5–3.
 This problematic outing interrupted a then-club record of 20 successive quality starts.
 His performance was rated with a game score of 36, the lowest since May 4, which had received a score of 28.
 That May 4 start had also been his most recent non-quality start.
 In those 20 starts, Scott registered a 1.62 ERA over 155 2/3 innings pitched, yielding a 1.74 fielding independent pitching (FIP) rate, 9 home runs, 36 bases on balls and 174 strikeouts.

-On August 27, Nolan Ryan suppressed the Chicago Cubs for one hit over six innings to earn his 250th career win via a 7–1 score, prior to turning it over to Charlie Kerfeld.
-Phil Garner collected four hits while the Astros stole six bases.